 I want to tell you about the things I’ve been proudest of in my life.
 Then, I want to learn about you — so please stick around to introduce yourself.

-I’m a student of history — and know the importance of learning from it.
 I’m a descendant of Ukrainian Jews, and was proud to work with the local community of Holocaust survivors to open the Illinois Holocaust Museum and Education Center.
 Each year, more than 50,000 kids learn to fight bigotry, hatred and intolerance at the center, and thousands of teachers are trained to take those lessons back to their classrooms all across the state so kids will learn to stand up against hate.

-I’m a huge Blackhawks fan.
 I am not above wearing a Hawks jersey when I get invited on TV to talk about creating jobs in Chicago.